Sathyaa: Production

 Sathyaa is a remake of the 1985 Hindi film Arjun.
 It marked the directorial debut of Suresh Krissna who earlier assisted K. Balachander.
 Krissna avoided creating a shot-for-shot remake of Arjun; according to him, "we took only basic theme from the original and worked on it".
 Kitty, who played one of the antagonists, had his voice dubbed by S. P. Balasubrahmanyam.
 The film was dedicated to M. G. Ramachandran, to whom Kamal Haasan considered it as "Guru Dakshina".

-Themes and influences

-Sathyaa is basically the story of one man, who wants to make a difference and ends up becoming a henchman to a political leader who has his own agenda.
-The film is an effective commentary on the sorry state of such unemployed youngsters and the resulting unwilling choices they have to make to earn money.
-It clearly shows us how the youth, in their time of need, become willing toys in the hands of the people with the money to hire them.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja, and lyrics were penned by Vaali.
 The song "Valayosai" was initially intended for Ilaiyaraaja's studio album How to Name It?.
 It had been composed, but not recorded, and was included in Sathyaa at Haasan's insistence.
 After learning that Lata Mangeshkar would be visiting Madras to sing for another project, Haasan asked Krissna if she could also sing for Sathyaa.
 Krissna agreed, and the song was "Valayosai".
 As Mangeshkar did not know Tamil, Balasubrahmanyam helped her with diction.
 The song is set in Sindhu Bhairavi, a Carnatic raga.
+In May 2015, the FM radio station Radio City commemorated Ilaiyaraaja's 72nd birthday by broadcasting the composer's songs in a special show titled Raja Rajathan for 91 days.
+"Valaiyosai" was one of the most-requested songs on the show.